 - Ruth Martin-Misener, Professor and Director, School of Nursing, and Assistant Dean Research, Faculty of Health, Dalhousie University

-- Susan Philpott, Senior Policy Analyst, Primary & Acute Care Branch at Nova Scotia Department of Health and Wellness
+- Susan Philpott, Senior Policy Analyst, Primary Health Care Branch at Nova Scotia Department of Health and Wellness

 - Heidi Ryer, MSSU Patient Partner (Phase 1)